Experience the Difference

-NIH encourages us to maintain a healthy body mass index (BMI) because excess weight complicates overall public health — it drives the cost of health care and shortens lives.
+NIH encourages us to maintain a healthy body mass index (BMI) because excess weight complicates overall public health — it drives healthcare costs and shortens lives.

 Bodyweight is somewhat a personal issue, and you can make a change you want to see.

 Madison shares — I weigh 273 pounds.
-It felt right then, I’ve a great career and a beautiful family.
-The weight keeps going on and on, and one day in the public park, my daughter asked me to swings, I couldn’t.
+It felt right then; I have a great career and a beautiful family.
+The weight keeps going on and on, and one day in the public park, my daughter asked me to swing, I couldn’t.
 My body and face turned red.
 I lost it.
 I made a change with my food and lost 119 pounds, still counting.
 The difference now — I can tie my shoes, wear a high heel, pay less for an airplane ticket, and play with my children.
 I stopped lying to myself or getting angry with my doctor, who knows his job.
 I took control of my life.”

 What does it mean to you—?
 Feel energetic, save time and money, wear what you like, start dating again, become more productive, or get a new job?
 Taste the difference — decide on your “normal” weight.